-Our ROU assets consist of non-cancelable operating leases and financing leases.
-Non-cancelable operating leases consist of leases for our corporate headquarters and additional laboratory space.
+Our ROU assets consist of a non-cancelable operating lease for our corporate headquarters and financing leases.
 Financing leases consist of leases for various research and development and information technology equipment.

 We do not separate lease and non-lease components for our long-term leases.